jakubzahumensky/Zahumensky_et_al_2022-Fiji_macros/README.md

 # Nce102_SL_paper
 Fiji macro used for quantitative analysis of microscopy images of yeast transversal (medial) sections.
-It was developed for the paper Zahumensky et al., 2022 (doi:).
+It was developed for the paper Zahumensky et al., 2022 (doi: https://doi.org/10.1128/spectrum.01961-22).
 Please cite that paper if using this macro.

 The macro uses cell segmentation masks created with Cellpose software (Stringer et al., 2021).
 The filename format of the masks is: original_filename+"_cp_masks.png".
 Do not change this.